alexsoble/alexsoble/_posts/2013-12-13-birds-to-break-your-heart.md

 <img src="http://1.bp.blogspot.com/--vGyOGISGbI/T0N5w_Hex_I/AAAAAAAADsE/eQMzZF9TJMQ/s1600/Wunderkammer+1599.jpg" alt="Wunderkrammer" style="width: 420px; float: left; margin-right: 30px; margin-bottom: 30px;"/>
 This is a big mistake. _Open City_ is meant to introduce a questioning note into the way we think about cities, strangers, and empathy.

 From a distance, every member of the flock deserves love and protection.
 Told once, every stranger's story is beautiful, and might well be true.
 Loving a stranger is easy.

-3But digging deeper complicates the picture.
+But digging deeper complicates the picture.
 You may strike lies, self-deception, cruelty.
 Cole is reminding us that cities --- and by extension, globalization and technology --- have cold rivers flowing beneath their warm bustle.

 This is not a comfortable way to think about the people we pass on the street.
 But don't open the _Wunderkammer_ unless you want to be made uncomfortable.